P6g9YHK6/SpotifyRipper/README.md

 ### TODO:
 - Determine how to handle `missing.txt` to automate downloads.
-- Investigate why it doesn't run in headless mode—possibly requires API tokens.
+- Investigate why it doesn't run in headless mode—possibly requires a small refactoring of spotdl regarding how it interact with the api of spotify.
 - Find a solution for [issue 1970](https://github.com/spotDL/spotify-downloader/issues/1970) regarding 10h/1h files.
 - Until [Issue 2000](https://github.com/spotDL/spotify-downloader/issues/2000): `--m3u {list}.m3u` is not added to playlist downloads.
 Once fixed, the create playlist functions can be removed. (would it play nice with subfolders ?)
 - if [this issue](https://github.com/spotDL/spotify-downloader/issues/1998) is resolved, remove the api scraper and reset the weekly manualy.